You are currently browsing the category archive for the ‘spiritual’ category.

 Give your children and YOURSELF this same gift of “no mistakes” - freedom to explore living, loving and being human.
 And…if you feel the need to cry over spilled milk, do it – before or after you clean up and have another go at it!
 Feelings are our friends and they only need to be felt.
 They are the flagpoles of our soul; we need not fear them.

-I am humbled I ran across this resource a couple years ago as it shown a unique light on my parenting and spiritual journey.
+I am humbled I ran across this resource when my kids were little as it shown a unique light on my parenting and spiritual journey.
 It helped give me permission to let go of behavioral management of kids, to just be present and enjoy my children.
 The fact that I felt I even needed permission to do this gives more credence to the unnecessary suffering I endured from my messes.
 I don’t have to make up consequences or enforce anything.
 I can just use what is inherent and experience the manifestation of human development within the most influential relationship there is: parent and child.

 “The patter of rain on the roof, The glint of the sun on the rose; Of life, these the warp and the woof, The weaving that everyone knows.
 Now grief with its consequent tear, Now joy with its luminous smile; The days are the threads of the year– Is what I am weaving worth while?…